shihtiy-tw/shihtiy-tw.github.io/_posts/2022-05-08-ECS-CPU-Memory.md

 - if containers are not using their allotted CPU units, other containers can use that capacity.
 When capacity is not used, any container can burst to use that spare capacity.
 - CPU shares control the amount of CPU capacity available when there is CPU contention; that is, multiple containers attempting to use the CPU at the same time.

-notes: When you don’t specify any CPU units for a container, ECS intrinsically enforces two Linux CPU shares(which we will discuss later below) for the cgroup (which is the minimum allowed).
+> When you don’t specify any CPU units for a container, ECS intrinsically enforces two Linux CPU shares(which we will discuss later below) for the cgroup (which is the minimum allowed).
+{: .prompt-info }

 ### Task-level: hard limit